 The Company's restricted stock units ("RSUs") include time-based RSUs, performance-based RSUs ("PSUs") and market-based RSUs ("MSUs").
+Time-based RSUs generally vest over one to four years, subject to continued employment with the Company.
+PSUs vest over four years and MSUs vest over ten years, subject to the achievement of pre-determined performance goals and continued employment with the Company.
 A summary of the RSUs is presented in the table below: